 If your child will celebrate their birthday during school, you have the option to celebrate your child's birthday by choosing a non-food birthday option.
 Please let the Site Director know in advance of your child's birthday plans.
-The Site Director has a list of non-food party ideas.
+We have a list of non-food party ideas.

-We do not allow children or youth to bring candy or sweets to the program.
+We do not allow children or youth to bring candy or sweets to the program and we are soda free.